Rhythm is a 42 foot Pearson 424 sailboat. She was built in Portsmouth, Rhode Island, completed in 1979, and the 41st of her kind.

 The Pearson 424 comfortably sleeps 4, but can house up to 6 if everyone is good at living together in tight quarters.

-We recently added an aluminum stern arch that supports 400 watts of solar power, which in turn supports a 500 amp-hour house bank.
+She has an aluminum stern arch that supports 400 watts of solar power and a 400 watt wind generator, which in turn supports a 500 amp-hour house bank.
 When the sun isn't shining, we fall back on a small 2000 watt inverter-generator.

 Rhythm has a very basic but reliable set of electronics.
 We have an older Garmin chartplotter, an older Furuno radar, Raymarine Autohelm, depthsounder, VHF radio and AIS receiver.
 Most of our chartplotting is done with an Ipad connected via bluetooth to a BadElf GPS.
 For poorly charted areas we usually cross reference Garmin and Navionics charts with local cruising guides.